marmello77/AbbreviatedScientificNames/README.md

 ## Acknowledgments

 We thank our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, who gave us grants, fellowships, and scholarships.
 Last, but not least, we thank the [Stack Overflow Community](https://stackoverflow.com), where we solve most of our coding dilemmas.
-This particular dilemma was soled in this [topic](https://stackoverflow.com/questions/64371998/function-to-abbreviate-scientific-names).
+This particular dilemma was solved in this [topic](https://stackoverflow.com/questions/64371998/function-to-abbreviate-scientific-names).